 We see challenges such as climate change, digitalisation and e-mobility as opportunities - and our process and product innovations help us to seize them.
 As a result, we are convinced that sustainable business and good governance will also lead to improved competitiveness.
 Our approach to opportunities and risks is designed to preserve what has already been achieved and to utilise long-term opportunities.
 Our risk management system therefore relies on flat hierarchies and short decision-making channels.
-Management and factory managers of the operating companies provide monthly reports to the senior management of the parent company.
-At least once a quarter, key departments as important as Sales, Development, and Finance provide information to the parent company senior management team.
-In regular meetings of the Foundation Board, the parent company management reports to the Foundation Board on business developments and business expectations.
-The goal is to provide information on a regular and, if necessary, rapid basis in order to react quickly to opportunities and risks.
+At BORBET, risks have always been identified, analyzed and evaluated in the integrated management system.
+In order to comprehensively identify the risks in our supply chain, we rely on external support in the form of a software solution.
+Based on this, we derive measures to prevent, minimize or eliminate environmental and human rights risks.
+Effectiveness tests are carried out regularly in order to continuously improve our processes.